AntoinePassemiers/Neuhon/README.md

 ## How to use it

 Simply put all the wav files you need in a folder and specify its path.
-All the files will be processed in a single run :
+All the files will be processed in a single run.
+If you need to analyse a single file, specify the filename.

 ```clj
     user=> (use 'neuhon.core)